William Leonard Pickard: LSD manufacturing

 Although Apperson and Pickard were arrested moving the laboratory from the Atlas-E silo location, they never actually produced LSD at this site.
 The laboratory had been moved there without Pickard's or Apperson's knowledge by the government's informant, Gordon Todd Skinner.
 When Pickard arrived back in town and learned that Skinner had moved the lab there, they immediately began preparations to move it.
 Unknown to them, Skinner had begun cooperating with the DEA and had already allowed them to go inside the property to look around.
 Based on what they saw during this visit, they applied for a search warrant, which was subsequently signed by a federal judge.
 Apperson drove the Ryder rental truck with the laboratory in it and Pickard followed in a Buick LeSabre; they had walkie-talkies to maintain communication.
-The DEA had a Kansas Highway Patrol car pull them over to not arouse suspicion; however, they immediately recognized something was wrong and Pickard, being a marathon runner, took off into the woods on foot and was not captured until the next day.
+On November 6, 2000 the DEA had a Kansas Highway Patrol car pull them over to not arouse suspicion; however, they immediately recognized something was wrong and Pickard, being a marathon runner, took off into the woods on foot and was not captured until the next day.